Setyawan-D/README.txt/README.txt

 4) Limitations:
 - If you enter a string of characters into the value of the book, year, and pages, the program will encounter an error and you will have to manually stop it with Ctrl+C.
-- The program does not let you inspect a book that is empty and you can't return to the main menu.
-Manually stop the program with Ctrl+C.

 5) Extra credit:
 - The program will give different menus depending on the board.